ethanelliott50/COP3530-Project3/README.md

 ## How To Use

-> 1) Choose to:
+> a) Choose to:
 >
->    a) Play against the ML Chess Engine 🤖
+>    1) Play against the Minimax Algorithm Chess Engine 🧑‍💻
 >
->    b) Play against the Minimax Algorithm Chess Engine 🧑‍💻
+>    2) Play against the ML Chess Engine 🤖
 >
->    c) Watch the Minimax and ML Chess Engines Play Against Each Other 📺
+>    3) Watch the Minimax and ML Chess Engines Play Against Each Other 📺
 >
+> __NOTE__: If you selected option 1, you will also have to enter a depth.
+It is recommended that a depth of 1-5 be selected (see Limitations below).
+>
-> 2) In order to play against the ML or Minimax Algorithm Chess Engines, simply enter the position of the piece and the position you would like to move this piece to.
+> b) In order to play against the ML or Minimax Algorithm Chess Engines, simply enter the position of the piece and the position you would like to move this piece to.
 >
 >    For Example:
 >

 ##  Features ♛